As an Amazon Associate we earn from qualifying purchases. The Witty Fish is reader-supported and we hope you love the products we recommend!

 But what if you are also worried about the temperature getting too hot?
 You may have a lot of money into your aquarium livestock and want to take every precaution.
 This is where dual-stage temperature controllers come in.

 Not only do you set a minimum temp, but also a maximum temp.
 If the water in your fish tank drops below your set temperature the heater is turned on.
-If the temp goes above your set temperature it activates your water chiller.
+If the temp goes above your temperature setting it activates your water chiller.

 The controller is the brains of this whole operation.
 This is what reads the water temperature and is programmed to keep it in a certain range.
 These have large LCD screens and various buttons you use to program the unit.